dalejung/earthdragon/README.md

 Lower level constucts to build upon.
+In reality, the only restriction I am placing is that all code is valid python syntax.

 ## pattern matching